Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

-Such a peculiar effect may point to a delicate interplay between the vortex state that appears in the bulk material upon cooling in a field much below the bulk $T_c^b$ and the effect on the surface state.
-For example, cooling at lower field and removing the field at low temperatures may result in low vortex occupancy due to weak surface and geometrical barriers (note that $H_{c1}\lesssim3$ Oe, while the thermodynamic critical field is $H_{c1}\lesssim100$ Oe for the bulk superconducting state of these materials).
+Such a peculiar effect may point to a delicate interplay between the vortex state that appears in the bulk material upon cooling in a field much below the bulk $T_c^b$, and the TRSB surface state.
+For example, cooling at lower field and removing the field at low temperatures may result in low vortex occupancy due to weak surface and geometrical barriers (note that $H_{c1}\lesssim3$ Oe, while the thermodynamic critical field is $\lesssim100$ Oe for the bulk superconducting state of these materials).
 Above a field of order $\gtrsim100$ Oe, enough vortices may remain in the bulk, which upon crossing the bulk Tc will move out of the sample, thus possibly ``scrambling'' the single domain nature of the TRS-breaking state of the surface superconductivity.
-We note that the apparent suppression of the Kerr effect at temperatures below $T_c^b$ suggests points to a TRS-preserving bulk superconducting state.
-This is consistent with the observations of nodes in the bulk and the analysis of the possible spin and orbital pairing states \cite{Kim2018}.
-Thus, the magnetization of the surface state interacts with a conventional superconducting order parameter.
+Thus, the magnetization of the surface state interacts with a conventional bulk superconducting order parameter.
 This is similar to magnetic superconductors, where the formation and motion of vortices can change the ferromagnetic order parameter \cite{Paulsen2012}.